 This can also mean that when you need the money most, you will not have any left as it is tied up in making long pending payments.

-What does recording AR and AP involve?
+What does AR and AP process look like?

 As mentioned earlier, accounts receivables are recorded under assets, while accounts payables are recorded under liabilities in the balance sheet.
 While managing APs is simply a matter of making payments, and recording due and completed payments, managing your AR requires some extra effort on your part.